Mariejlo/Data-analytics-projects-/README.md

 - Deploy the model in a real-world healthcare setting.

 ## Examples and Use-Cases
-1. **Healthcare Providers**: Use the model to identify patients at high risk of readmission and implement targeted interventions.
+Example 1. **Healthcare Providers**: Use the model to identify patients at high risk of readmission and implement targeted interventions.
+  Input: Patient data including Denominator, Lower Estimate, and Higher Estimate.
+  Output: Probability of readmission.
-2. **Policy Makers**: Allocate resources more effectively by understanding readmission trends.
+Example 2. **Policy Makers**: Allocate resources more effectively by using the model to predict readmission rates and understanding readmission trends.
-3. **Researchers**: Explore the dataset to find new insights and improve healthcare outcomes.
+Example 3. **Researchers**: Explore the dataset to find new insights and improve healthcare outcomes.

 ## Installation